arac-codespace/strat-map/README.md

 + Add map location center preference/presets to collection and normal map view(?)
 + Add ajax capabilities to collections
 + Add legend to collection?
++ Need to spend some time on media response.
+Check how site works on bigger/desktop screens...

 stratMap v0.2 August 17, 2017